Popular Places to Scatter Ashes in 2023

-Where Can I Scatter Ashes?
+Where Can I Scatter Ashes in 2023?

 Families commonly ask funeral directors where they can scatter ashes of a loved one.
 The answer depends on where you are and what you plan to do.
 Most states, cities and counties allow for scattering on private land (of course, with permission if it’s land you don’t own).
 In addition, many state and national parks also allow for scattering ashes as long as you get permission beforehand.
 And, golf courses and other outdoor areas commonly give the green light to scattering if asked in advance.
 Sporting venues are typically off limits (however, a historically popular option!).